spenserlaier/home-server/docs/invoiceshelf.md

 No source document bundle was required because the migration goal is historical record tracking; InvoiceShelf regenerates PDFs from the imported records.

-Keep the Invoice Ninja 5.11.43 instance intact until representative migrated invoice totals and PDFs have been checked and a fresh post-migration backup has succeeded.
+Representative migrated invoice totals and PDFs have been checked, and a fresh post-migration Kopia backup and recovered artifact have been validated.
+InvoiceShelf is now in live use.
+The intact Invoice Ninja 5.11.43 instance remains available as a fallback, with no immediate retirement deadline.